 The SRA stated that it was satisfied that the Manager of the firm had failed to comply with the rules applicable to him.

 According to a statement lodged at Companies House, Broadway Legal, who specialised in personal injury and immigration law, folded with £1,000,000 of ongoing work, which is expected to realise around £800,000 to pay creditors – £20,000 to cover employees’ redundancy pay and around £750,00 to medical agencies.

 It is always important to ensure that if a company believes that it will go into liquidation, at least some form of consultation should be carried out.
 The full amount of a protective award is 90 days’ pay.
 However, this is the starting point and the amount may be reduced if some form of consultation took place.

-For further advice and assistance for the redundancy process, please contact Alex Nortier in our Employment Law & HR team on 0161 475 1216.
+For further advice and assistance for the redundancy process, please contact our Employment Law & HR team on 0161 475 7676.